danpaul/postulation/README.md

 * General app
   * Add user notification handling
   * Notify user if they are not logged in
+    * X Disable vote button if user is not logged in
+    * X Disable node vote button if user is not logged in
+    * X Do not display path reply tab if user is not logged in
   * Notify users when errors occur in app (handle errors)
+    * X Add notification method
   * Clean path/form data on unmount
     * Clear when path changes
     * Clear afer submit (above might resolve)